What Will You Study

 Other Qualifications We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international qualifications webpage or contact the Undergraduate Admissions Office directly.

 Advanced/Higher level Literature study is required for entry.
-Experience and interest in practical theatre must be shown in your application.
-The following subjects are considered desirable by the department: Dance, Drama, Performing Arts and Theatre Studies.
+The following subjects are considered desirable by the department: Theatre, Drama, Dance or Performance but applications from those studying other subjects who can demonstrate experience and interest in practical theatre are welcomed.

 IELTS 6.5 (with at least 5.5 in each component)